 I like to structure my lessons around the student, focusing on their goals and aspirations.

 Miles was born in Bogota, Colombia, but raised in Annapolis, MD.
-Early in life he began to take classical piano lessons, but after 9 years, guitar became his instrument of choice.
+Early in life, he began to take classical piano lessons, but after 9 years, guitar became his instrument of choice (though he still has a fond appreciation for the piano).
 He then went on to graduate from Berklee College of Music with a Bachelor's Degree in Professional Music.
-His time at Berklee has allowed Miles to play in venues all around the Boston/Cambridge area.
-He has been teaching around NOVA for 3 years.
+His time at Berklee has enabled Miles to play in venues all around the Boston/Cambridge area.
+He has been teaching around NOVA/DC for 3 years.
+Miles does his best to make lessons incorporate the music you enjoy listening to in conjunction with the necessary theory and technique to do so.
+Fun Fact: Two of his guitars are custom built by himself.
+He often provides students assistance in maintenance of their instrument.
+"Musical training is ...

 I have been teaching Piano in an individual or a group format since 2008 when I was still in college.